oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 <dd>
 Authenticate interactively by logging in to a cloud account with your default web browser.
 The browser window is opened automatically.
+A local HTTP server is started on port <code>8181</code> to receive the OAuth2 redirect after login.
+The server is released automatically once the login completes or the <code>interactiveTimeout</code> expires, preventing a <code>BindException</code> if authentication is attempted again.
+You may configure the login timeout using the <code>interactiveTimeout</code> parameter.
 </dd>
 <dt>auto-detect</dt>
 <dd>